-Over the last 12 months, the fund invested as much as 31.30% of its net assets in the NBI SmartData International Equity Fund and as much as 63.72% of its net assets in the NBI SmartData U.S. Equity Fund.
+Over the last 12 months, the fund invested as much as 27.07% of its net assets in the NBI SmartData International Equity Fund, as much as 66.66% of its net assets in the NBI SmartData U.S. Equity Fund and as much as 10.03% of its net assets in the NBI International Equity Index Fund.
 See Risks relating to concentration for a description of those risks.